-San Nicolas shall be peaceful and progressive Agri-Industrial community in an ecologically balanced environment.
+San Nicolas shall be a safe, peaceful and progressive Agri-Industrial and Commercial community in a culturally and ecologically -balanced environment.

-To pursue socio-economic growth through an effective and efficient governance, supported by an empowered, God-loving citizenry and other partners in development.
+To pursue socio-economic growth through an efficient and effective governance supported by an empowered, God-loving citizenry and other partners in development.

 Nine Point AGENDA